mmterpstra/CombineVariantsWorkflow/README.md

 # CombineVariantsWorkflow
-Small workflow for combining variants from multiple sources
+Small workflow for combining variants from multiple sources, the offical name is variant normalisation and can be performed using vt bcftools and GATK.
+Afterward youll still need to recover sample annotations and this piece should cover this.
+This could need some updates.
+See also https://genome.sph.umich.edu/wiki/Variant_Normalization

 # prerequirements
 Install the https://github.com/mmterpstra/pipeline-util repo by installing the missing perl libraries (Vcftools perl library version 1.12b) and missing according to manual.